yani82/yani82.github.io/_posts/2020-09-21-the_beginners_guide_to_creating_your_first_ruby_gem_cli.markdown

 How to push changes to *GitHub* repo:
-1. git status *have to be in project's Directory
+1. git status (have to be in project's Directory)
 2. git add .
 3. git commit -m "added a class for business.rb"
-4. git push origin master
+4. git push origin master / git push

 Misc:
 * command w = close out of project